MustSeeMelons/wc-node/README.md

 - `sudo apt-get install -y mpg123`
 - `sudo npm start`

-# TODO

-- Tidy up the shizz

 # If Bored

 - Override hardrware toggle button (ordered, on the way)

-# Nopetown
+# Perhaps one day

-- `say` zero cannot handle this - gets killed
+- Lock UI while waiting for response
+- Indicate if ICY meta is not provided
+- Show message if selected URL cannot be played for some reason

 # Systemd